 Always file a police report.
 It's tempting to skip this if everything seems to be ok.
 But without a police report, the other guy can say whatever he wants about the accident later, and you won't have an objective report to help defend yourself.

-Truthfully give the officer the facts: such as "I was going 35 miles per hour" not "I wasn't speeding".
+Truthfully give the officer the facts: such as, "I was going 35 miles per hour," or, "I was going 55 kilometers per hour," not, "I wasn't speeding."
 Remember, anything you say to the officer or anyone else can be used against you.

 Also get the officer's name and badge number and ask where you can get a copy of the accident report.